Change that happens beneath the surface.

 A Little More About My Background

-Over the years I have developed and refined practical methods for working with emotional patterns in a focused and efficient way.
+Over the years, I have developed and refined practical methods that help people create meaningful change in a focused and efficient way.

 I have trained PTSD and addiction specialists and worked as the therapist for an award winning mental health programme in a North West school.
-The documentary clip above was taken from a programme on boys’ mental health, where I worked with former England goalkeeper Chris Kirkland on film.
+The documentary clip above was taken from a programme on boys’ mental health, where I worked on film with former England goalkeeper Chris Kirkland.

-My work draws on modern research into how the brain updates emotional learning, but it is grounded in practical application rather than theory.
+My work draws on modern research into how the brain updates emotional learning, but it is grounded in practical application rather than theory alone.

 If you would like to read more about my background, you can do so here.